zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Hugo says, “Wow, I’m impressed.”
 “To be impressed” means that you really think it’s wonderful.
 You are really surprised at somethi ng in a good way.
 Shawna says, “Want to try your hand at it?”
 “To try your h and at” something means to try

-to do something for the first time, especially if i t is difficult and if you don’t have very much experience doing it.
+to do something for the first time, especially if it is difficult and if you don’t have very much experience doing it.

 Hugo says, “No, thanks.
 You see these 10 fingers?
 I ’m rather fond of them.”
 “To say you are fond (fond) of” something means you lik e something.
 You think something is good and interesting.
 It’s an expressi on that you still hear in conversational English, although it isn’t as common  now perhaps as it was 50 years ago.